leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/ProgramManagerPlugin/Navigating_Program_Files.md

 *Program Tabs With Popup Window*

-The popup window displayed allows you to select a tab by clicking a program name, or by using the **up** and **down arrow** keys to select a program name and then pressing the **Enter** key to choose the selected program.
+<a name="hidden-tab-popup-window"></a> The popup window displayed allows you to select a tab
+by clicking a program name, or by using the **up** and **down arrow** keys to select a program name and then pressing the **Enter** key to choose the selected program.
 Also, typing text data will filter the displayed program list.
 You can close the popup window without